top of page

 What most of my clients understand is how these elements combine to arrive at a final premium (price).
 Roughly:

-Take just one example; the payroll audit.
+Take just one example; workers compensation audit.
+This is a payroll audit.
 The insurance company’s payroll auditors are full-time payroll auditors.
 That is all they do day in and day out.
 Payroll auditors have certifications to achieve and continuing education.
 Even so, costly errors are still made.
-To expect your broker to review the auditor’s work at the same expert level isn’t fair to you or your broker.
+To expect your broker to review the results of your workers compensation audit at the same expert level isn’t fair to you or your broker.

 “Armed with information, experts can exert a gigantic, if unspoken, leverage…” From the great book Freakonomics by Steven Levitt and Stephen Dubner

-If you suspect something is wrong, how do you even begin to verify or dispute the results of your audit without your own expert?
+If you suspect something is wrong with your workers compensation audit, how do you even begin to verify or dispute the results of your audit without your own expert to perform an insurance premium audit for you?

-If you have your policy near you, take a look at the rating page and find the line item “Schedule Rating” or “Schedule Modification.”
-It’s just listed as a percentage; either a debit (additional premium) or a credit (reduced premium).
+If you have your workers compensation policy near you, take a look at the rating page and find the line item “Schedule Rating” or “Schedule Modification.”
+It’s just listed as a percentage; either a debit (additional workers compensation insurance premium) or a credit (reduced premium).
 No further description.
 Would you be interested to know that Schedule Rating is a safety program?
-It is supposed to be derived from an objective, filed safety program.
+It is supposed to be derived from an objective, properly documented, filed safety program.

-• Wouldn’t you like to know why your premium increased through this program?
+• Wouldn’t you like to know why your workers compensation premium increased through this program?

 • What if you received a debit for something unrelated to your operations for which you should not have been billed?